Saue

 Saue is a town in north-western Estonia.
-It's the administrative centre of Saue Parish in Harju County.
+It is the administrative centre of Saue Parish in Harju County.

 The territory of Saue is 3.50 km2 and population about 5,800.
 Closest centres are Tallinn (18 km), Keila (7 km), Saku (7 km) and Laagri (7 km).

 Geography

 Saue is located at a very favourable position near Tallinn, the capital of Estonia.
 It lures a lot of moderately wealthy people who like the balance between the small town and big city atmosphere.
 While Saue is close to nature, it still provides the kinds of entertainment, jobs, and other big city amenities that Tallinn has to offer.